 Employing EU Citizens in the UK

-The UK has made changes to its immigration rules which have come into force on 1 January 2021.
+The UK has made changes to its immigration rules which came into force on 1 January 2021.
 These affect both EU citizens and other non-UK nationals.
 This guide is only relevant to EU citizens in the UK.

 Similarly, as a result of the new post-Brexit trade deal, the rules on travel to and from the UK and the EU have changed: see our separate Guide Note on this subject, Travelling to and from the EU.

-- Free movement with the EU has ended on 31 December 2020.
+- Free movement with the EU ended on 31 December 2020.

 - The present UK employment law (based on EU law) will not change, according to the UK government, after the transition period ends.
 The European Union (Withdrawal) Act 2018(EUWA) provides a new constitutional framework for the continuity of ‘retained EU law’ in the UK, replacing the EU treaties that had until that point applied in the UK.
 However, it may change in the future.

 - Don’t forget that if you are an EU citizen and a business owner in the UK, the immigration rules also affect YOU.

 - Irish citizens are not affected and can live, work and study in the UK with no change.

 - EU, and EEA/Swiss citizens (and their families) will be affected.
 Any citizens of those countries who were living in the UK before 31 December 2020 can and should apply for the EU Settlement Scheme.
 This must be done by 30 June 2021, or they risk losing the right to live, work or study lawfully in the UK.